Da-MaRo/ds-eda-project-DaMaRo/README.md

 ## Overview

-This project focuses on exploratory data analysis (EDA) for real estate investments, specifically for the seller Bonnie Williams.
+This project was part of the Data Science Bootcamp at neuefische GmbH and focuses on exploratory data analysis (EDA) for real estate investments, specifically for the seller Bonnie Williams.
 The goal is to identify optimal investment strategies based on neighborhood trends, demand, and renovation potential.

 ## Objectives